 The coronavirus pandemic is having profound social, psychological and economic impacts all over the world.

-In the six months since the restrictions began (23 March – 27 September 2020), we provided emotional support over 1,200,000 times to people struggling to cope, via phone and email.
+In the nine months since the restrictions began (23 March – 20 December 2020), we provided emotional support over 1,700,000 times to people struggling to cope, via phone and email.

 One in five of our calls were from people who were specifically concerned about coronavirus – although, our volunteers suggest that coronavirus has affected every one of our callers in some way, even if it isn’t their main concern.
-For callers concerned about coronavirus, worries about isolation, mental ill-health, family and unemployment have been the most common concerns.
+For callers concerned about coronavirus, worries about isolation, mental ill-health and family have been the most common concerns.

-We’ve also seen a change in the way people use our services during this time - in the six months since social distancing restrictions began, we answered more than a quarter of a million emails – a 37% increase compared to the same time last year.
+We’ve also seen a change in the way people use our services during this time - in the nine months since social distancing restrictions began, we answered nearly 400,000 emails – a 32% increase compared to the same period last year.